ddtxra/spring-security-auth0/spring-auth0-example/README.md

 This is a working skeleton using auth0 and spring security.

+== Prerequisite
+Install the [spring-auth0-core](../spring-auth0-core/) module by running "mvn install" on the parent folder or directly on the spring-auth0-core folder.

+== Running

-Simply edit the [auth0.properties](src/main/resources/auth0.properties) with your client id, secret and domain.
+Edit the [src/main/resources/auth0.properties](src/main/resources/auth0.properties) with your client id, secret and domain.

 ```Shell
 auth0.clientId=YOUR_CLIENT_ID